willem-vanheemstrasystems/openshift-basic-walkthrough/README.md

 >
 ```

-Now you can use any MongoDB statements to query the MongoDB instance.
+Now you can use any MongoDB statements to query the MongoDB instance (see https://docs.mongodb.com/manual/mongo/#start-the-mongo-shell).

 ***NOTE***: the above database connected to is the 'test' database schema (the default).
 If you prefer to connect to another database schema (e.g. 'sampledb'), run the following command: